[Target on visual.] Wu Gang Shu announced to his passengers. [Beginning approach vector.]

 The next moment Sifu and Hiro swooped through the shattered crystals and into the cramped, gas-filled speeder.
 From a device in her hand that looked like a white control wand Sifu extended a three-foot double-edged sword.
 Without a moment’s hesitation Sifu plunged through the tear gas and impaled the nearest of the chief’s tactical officers.
 Her long blade piercing the rigid plates on his armour as easily as a screw driver through cardboard.

 Wu discarded his ram-hammer and swung into the cloud of tear gas after Sifu.
-He landed in the puffy whiteness, most of which rushed passed him as it tried to follow the wind out.
+He landed in the puffy whiteness, most of which rushed past him as it tried to follow the wind out.
 Wu raised his hands to fight and waded through the fog.